 - Eyepieces Included: 30 mm, 9 mm

 Our Verdict: The Zhumell Z12 Deluxe Dobsonian is a true performer for those deep-sky, open, and globular star clusters.
 You’ll have a nice, wide field of view and plenty to explore including star colors.
-With good accessories, sound build quality, and big optics, the Z12 is a buy you won’t regret.
+With good accessories, sound build quality, and big optics, the Z12 is an excellent telescope under $1000 and is a buy you won’t regret.

 Who is the Zhumell Z12 Deluxe Dobsonian Best Suited to?